Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> There are two ways of seeing: with the body and with the soul.
-The body's sight can sometimes forget, but the soul remembers forever.
+> Kindness is a language which the deaf can hear and the blind can see.

 <!-- QUOTE_END -->